prajwalpatil16/hoster-web/README.md

 ## 📌 Project Overview

-This repository contains the source code for the Hoster website.
+This repository contains the complete full-stack implementation of the Hoster website, including a public-facing frontend and a secure admin-enabled backend.

-### Frontend
-- Modern, responsive UI
-- Component-driven architecture
-- Built with React, Vite, and Tailwind CSS
-- Deployed on Netlify

-### Backend
-- Folder reserved for backend services
-- Will include APIs and server-side logic
-- Development in progress

 ---

+## 🎨 Frontend
+- Responsive company website
+- Component-driven UI architecture
+- Admin dashboard for managing inquiries
+- Built with **React (Vite)** and **Tailwind CSS**
+- Deployed on **Netlify**

+---

+## ⚙️ Backend
+- REST APIs for contact and career inquiries
+- Admin authentication using JWT
+- Inquiry management (view, mark as read, delete)
+- MySQL database integration
+- Built with **Flask**
+- Designed for local development and future deployment

+---

 ## 🚀 Deployment

-- Frontend is deployed using **Netlify**
+- Frontend deployed using **Netlify**
 - Continuous deployment via **GitHub**
-- Production builds handled with **Vite**
+- Backend currently configured for local execution

 ---

-## 🛠️ Development Status
+## 🛠️ Project Status

+**Version 1 complete.**
-This project is actively maintained and updated regularly as features and backend services are added.
+This project is feature-complete and intended as a production-ready portfolio project.

 ---